RellikJaeger/Hackintosh-linux-Installer/README.md

-# Welcome to Hackintosh Vanilla Made On Linux
+# How To Created a Vanilla Hackintosh USB-Installer using Linux

 ## For automated instalation:
 Use tribeam.sh script